 Wind as a form of fuel on a sailboat combined with calories expended in human effort resulted in momentum for the boat and contentedness for the soul, leading me to speculate an imbalanced situation for the laws of thermodynamics.
 I thought to myself “Take that, physics”, as we entered the haven towards the end of the day.

 After being snow-deprived in the past few years, except for that one time in some January, the first snow came in early this winter.
 While I thought I was going to miss the first snow in Amsterdam, little did I realise that a much grander treat would await me when I reached this little town called Enschede.

 The views out of my friend’s window, the UvT campus overlaid in a carpet of trees and wooded parks, were fast filling up with snow.
-The smell of hot Indian food and Chai started lingering inside the tiny living room.
+The smell of hot Indian food and Chai started filling up the tiny living room.
 It made us ecstatic and filled the air with this unexplainable feeling of joy and cheerfulness.
-Suffice to say; I had to step out in the blistering cold to make some pictures.
+Suffice to say; I had to, in anticipation of a hot brew, step out in the blistering cold to make some pictures.

 Sunday morning, there was no sunrise, for the whole neighbourhood appeared to have disappeared, cloaked under a veil of thick fog.
 Visibility was low, so I decided to go out biking.
 No sooner than I got out, the sun was out and fading away the fog to reveal the colours.
 I stopped at a narrow walkway with trees arching over to take in the spectacular saturated greens.